 There are deadlines and other requirements regarding military benefits; they’re not set forth by Texas law but somewhat under the specific federal programs that control the benefits for you, your spouse, and your children.
-Whether it is retirement benefits or medical care at the question, you and your attorney will need to pay close attention to the deadline isn’t a requirement if you are divorcing a military member.
+Whether it is retirement benefits or medical care in question, you and your attorney will need to pay close attention to the deadline isn’t a requirement if you are divorcing a military member.

 How Will Your Spouses’ Military Pension Factor Into Your Texas Divorce?

 When it comes to dividing up a military pension, you should know several ways to do this.
-When interviewing attorneys before even beginning your divorce, your attorney must be aware of the uniformed services former spouses protection act.
+When interviewing attorneys before even beginning your divorce, your attorney must be aware of the Uniformed Services Former Spouses Protection Act.
 A Texas family court can direct a military retirement pay center to divide military retired pay and allocate a portion of that pension to you, but only when the final divorce decree contains such an order.

 Many military retirees opt for a Survivor Benefit Plan (SBP) that covers their former spouse, ensuring annuity coverage post-divorce.
 To activate this coverage, the retiring military spouse must choose this plan within one year of the final divorce decree.
 They must also submit proof of the divorce, including the final Texas divorce order, with their plan selection.
 Retirement introduces another critical deadline.
 If a military member divorces before reaching retirement age and the final divorce decree doesn’t mandate an SBP election, you may lose the chance to maintain annuity coverage.